grafana/grafana/docs/sources/setup-grafana/installation/debian/index.md

 ## Install from APT repository

-If you install from the APT repository, Grafana automatically updates every time you run `apt-get update`.
+If you install from the APT repository, Grafana automatically updates when you run `apt-get update`.

 | Grafana Version           | Package            | Repository                            |
 | ------------------------- | ------------------ | ------------------------------------- |